Vintondale PennsylvaniaATTRACTIONS & THINGS TO DO

 SCENIC WATERFALL DESTINATION

 Buttermilk Falls Natural Area showcases a beautiful 45-foot waterfall cascading down rock formations, creating a picturesque setting for nature photographers and outdoor enthusiasts.
 Visitors can enjoy the short hiking trail to the falls and explore the surrounding woodland area rich with native flora and fauna.
+The natural area provides a peaceful retreat with stunning views in all seasons.

 4. B&L Wine Cellars